liu6x6/iOS-knowledge-note/src/Tips-and-Tricks/Show-byte[]-as-hex-in-IntelliJ-AS.md

 ## Show byte[] as hex
-in debug view, the IDE will show the byte and byte[] as decimal
+in IDRA debug view, the IDE will show the byte and byte[] as decimal.

+but sometimes we need see the hex for variable

 ## for primitives
 * goto Settings -> Build,Executio,Deployment -> Debugger -> Data Views -> Java